 What are the course requirements?

-Students who are accepted into the program must complete the following courses in addition to the general education and biology major curriculum at Elmhurst College:
+Students who are accepted into the program must complete the general education and biology major curriculum at Elmhurst College.
+The following courses are required for the MLS program and may fall under the biology major or graduation requirements.

-- BIO: four courses for the major including microbiology (BIO 321) and immunology (BIO 341) and some physiology which may be included in a general course
+- Biology: four courses for the major including microbiology (BIO 321) and immunology (BIO 341) and some physiology which may be included in a general course

-- CHM: four courses including some organic and/or biochemistry
+- Chemistry: four courses including some organic and/or biochemistry

 Students must speak with an advisor in the Center to learn about recommended courses and the specific details about the prerequisites for the Hines VA Hospital affiliation.